We all have heard it said —

 We change ourselves.

-I’ve only recently arrived to this epiphany.
+I’ve only recently arrived at this epiphany.
 I lived my life with just wanting to be comfortable in my world, but not to change it.

 The reality is that we CAN change ourselves, but we CAN’T change others.
 That’s physically and mentally impossible.
 The world — the individual — can only do that for themselves.